pfect/systemd-glorytun/README.md

 # systemd-glorytun

-systemd service for glorytun client
+systemd service files for glorytun client

+Copy glorytun.env to /opt/glorytun and copy gt.key in same directory.